rytrasmi/dccrpg.github.io/_posts/2020-02-11-starting-a-public-DCC-game-in-toronto.md

 ---
 tags: toronto
 ---
-I will be running a game of Dungeon Crawl Classics (DCC) in downtown Toronto.
+I will be running a game of <a href="https://goodman-games.com/store/dungeon-crawl-classics/">Dungeon Crawl Classics (DCC)</a> in downtown Toronto.

 <a href="{{ site.baseurl }}/expectations.html">All are welcome.</a>

 <u>When:</u> Alternate Tuesdays from 7:00 - 10:00 PM, starting March 10, 2020.
 I am committing to 10 sessions initially and we can keep on trucking from there.

-<u>Where:</u> 401 Games in downtown Toronto at 750 Yonge St (they’ve moved).
+<u>Where:</u> <a href="https://store.401games.ca/pages/toronto-vaughan-locations-hours">401 Games</a> in downtown Toronto at 750 Yonge St (they’ve moved).
 Just a 2 minute walk from Bloor-Yonge TTC station.

 <u>What to bring:</u> Dice if you want.
 A snack perhaps.
 The store has snacks and drinks for sale.
 I will provide character sheets, dice, pencils, the rule book, everything we need to play.